Victorian Railways flat wagons: 75ft flat wagons (SKX)

-From late 1967 a batch of 75 long-body flat wagons entered service, at a cost of around $17,600 each.
+From late 1967, a batch of 75 long-body flat wagons entered service, at a cost of around $17,600 each.
 They were classed SKX and numbered 1 through 75 for general use, to reduce demand on the remaining Q wagons and to ensure that enough ISO container wagons would be available as required.
 The wagons could be fitted with stanchions as required.
 They were 75 ft over end sills, had a tare weight of 25 tons and a capacity of 50 tons.

-In 1972 four of the SKX series were recoded as SKF (but keeping their numbers), being locked to standard gauge operation between Melbourne and Sydney and fitted with ports for an unusual 37 ft container design.
-13, 14, 44 and 45 were joined by 46 and 47 in the middle of 1973, and 71 about a year later.
+In 1972, four of the SKX series were recoded as SKF (but keeping their numbers), being locked to standard gauge operation between Melbourne and Sydney and fitted with ports for an unusual 37 ft container design.

-In the 1979 recoding SKX vehicles became VFKX, and the SKF units were recoded to VFKY.
+In the 1979 recoding, SKX vehicles became VFKX, and the SKF units were recoded to VFKY.

-In 1984 22 randomly-selected SKF, VFKY and VFKX wagons were provided with cranes and bolsters for rail transport consists, being reclassed as VFRX/Y. The few remaining VFKX wagons in 1990–1991 were recycled as VEKX, VKKX or VQKX depending on traffic requirements at the time.
-In 1994, VFKX40 was recoded to VKKF for use as a safety wagon.

-The class was noted as suffering cracked centre sills, solved by welding a cover plate fitted over the damaged section.

 Oversize and heavy load wagons

 This section covers vehicles designed for large and/or heavy loads which would normally be too tall or too heavy for transport with regular rolling stock.
 Some were designed with a lower central deck between the bogies allowing transport of tall loads, like locomotive boilers and power station equipment, while others were complete custom designs for whatever job was required.